Share this article

 But the support doesn’t stop there.
 In six months, we’ll be back in contact with Callum and Sally to review their financial health and see if we can help them save even more.
 At MyBudget, we’re committed to providing ongoing financial management and support, ensuring our clients not only get out of debt but also thrive financially.

-Jerry: When debt consolidation isn’t the answer
+MyBudget client, Jerry: When debt consolidation isn’t the answer

-Jerry was drowning in overdue bills and struggling with the soaring cost of living.
+Jerry was drowning in overdue bills and struggling with the rising cost of living.
 His mental health was taking a hit, and he was surviving off his overdraft, thinking that debt consolidation was his only way out.

 Fast forward a year, and Jerry’s outcome is nothing short of miraculous.
 He managed to save $5,000 and started paying down his overdraft.
 The relief he felt was immense.
 He was no longer overwhelmed by his finances and could see a way out of his situation.
 With a clear path to financial stability, Jerry’s mental well-being significantly improved.